syakirharis25/Atom-1.43.0-x64/README.md

 **_Atom questions and answers by Stack overflow_**
 How to open the terminal in Atom? : https://stackoverflow.com/questions/43013195/how-to-open-the-terminal-in-atom <br />
+How to open atom using a “atom .” command in terminal? : https://stackoverflow.com/questions/37312828/how-to-open-atom-using-a-atom-command-in-terminal <br />

 <a name="shortcuts"></a>
 ## 3. Atom shortcuts.